 Above all, you'll be helping to reverse staggering trends and create a generation of happier, healthier children with more awareness and connection to the natural world, but here are three other good reasons:

-- Learn from the best – your peers from across the country.
+Learn from the best – your peers from across the country.
 We will be posting case studies, best practices, and creative curriculums on the website for you to use.
 Have a specific question?
-Start a discussion on the NRPA Connect 10 Million Kids forum group
+Start a discussion on NRPA Connect.

 Show the impact of parks and recreation.
 Working together, we can cultivate a connection with nature for this generation which will impact parks and recreation and the environment for years to come.